-After admission and prior to registration at the WSU College of Nursing, basic students are required to submit evidence of First Aid and CPR (must be Adult, Infant and Child) certification.
+After admission and prior to starting the BSN program, students are required to submit evidence that they have complete the American Heart Association First Aid and CPR courses and received certification, (must be Adult, Infant and Child).
 CPR certification must also be updated annually unless the initial card is valid for two years.
-HLED 194 provides both certifications.

 Upon completion of all EWU graduation requirements and the required program coursework, nursing students will receive a dual indorsed degree, from both Eastern Washington University and Washington State University.

 Required courses in these programs of study may have prerequisites.
 Reference the course description section for clarification.